 Smartphones are also used to communicate with friends and family.
-Not to mention, gone are the days where you call the home (landline) phone that sits in the kitchen or living room of their friends house.
+Gone are the days where you call the home (landline) phone that sits in the kitchen or living room of your friends house.
 Quite often, parents each have their own cell phone, and it can be a guess as to which parent is home with the kids at the time.
 If your kid has a cell phone — you just call or message them directly when you need to talk to them.

 We are living in a connected world

 Some of this also comes to the world we currently live in.
 Like it or not, we live in a connected world, and this is the world kids are growing up in.
 Similar to how we start teaching our kids what is right and wrong in daily (offline) life from a young age, the argument can be made that we should also be teaching them what is right and wrong in online life from a young age.

 - Responsibility: Being able to keep their phone in good condition, and making sure it doesn’t get lost or stolen.

 - Etiquette: Knowing the right and wrong times to use their phone, such as not in class, and not at the dinner table.

 Of course, we’d be remiss if we didn’t touch on the aspect of safety, and the possibility of spending too much time staring at the screen.
 It isn’t always easy to monitor what kids are doing on their phones, or how long they are on their phones, but with some effort, care, and good communication between the parent and child — this can be done safely.